Dear Friend, this is my testimony about how I took a failing marriage, bitter heart, broken body and gave up . . .

-Trying desperately to be good enough for God, finally so broken by life I couldn’t go forward, I cried out “Lord, I’m here, waiting for you!”
+Desperately trying to be good enough for God, but finally so broken by life, I cried, “Lord, I’m here, waiting for you!”

 Romans 10:13 ESV For “everyone who calls on the name of the Lord will be saved.”

 A light turned on in my heart.
-I understood all the times I’d heard God calling me, thinking He was condemning my sins, He’d been whispering, “just come as you are, Jesus already paid it all.”
+All the times I’d heard God calling me, feeling condemned, He’d been whispering, “just come as you are, Jesus paid it all.”

-Because I was convicted that I’d been living a lie, hiding from what I knew was true.
-God put people in my path to redirect my steps as part of His love letter.
+Deep inside, I felt convicted that I’d been living a lie, hiding from the truth.
+Thankfully, God put people in my path to redirect my steps as part of calling me home.

 Romans 8:1-4 ESV There is therefore now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.

 I have so many stories I could add to my testimony, so many sweet verses I could share, this letter could go on and on, but this song says it all so beautifully.

 But what I want you to know is that Jesus paid our price so we can live in freedom.
 Once we accept His Grace, God sees us through the lens of that sacrifice.
 We are made pure even though we cannot be wholly without sin while we live.

 You probably have lots of questions, verses you’ve heard taken out of context, or ideas about what it means to be a Christian, but lay all that down for a second.